-One of the first things that you should consider when evaluating your lifestyle is whether it’s conducive to your long-term goals or not.
+One of the first things that you should consider when evaluating your change your lifestyle is whether it’s conducive to your long-term goals or not.

-Chances are, it isn’t entirely, anyway.
+Chances are, it doesn’t change your lifestyle, anyway.
 If this is the case, you may be looking at making some changes in order to bring your lifestyle more in line with your needs and wants from it.

-Before you do that, however, it’s important to evaluate what exactly is wrong with your current lifestyle and where the gaps are.
+Before you do that, however, it’s important to evaluate what exactly is wrong with your current you change your lifestyle and where the gaps are.

 Most people know that they should exercise more, but they either don’t have the time or motivation to do so.
-Just 30 minutes of moderate exercise a day can improve, it can also help you manage stress, boost your mood, and improve your sleep.
+Just 30 minutes of moderate exercise a day can improve your, it can also help you manage stress, boost your mood, and improve your sleep.

 Manage stress better